 - 1 cup fresh blueberries

-- With butter, grease two 8-inch cake pans and cover the bottoms with parchment paper.
+- Heat oven to 350°F. With butter, grease two 8-inch cake pans and cover the bottoms with parchment paper.
 Grease the paper too, and lightly dust both pans with flour.

 - Sift flour, baking powder, sugar and salt in bowl of stand mixer.
 With paddle attachment, blend on slow for 10 seconds.